SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Acknowledgements

 \subsection{Explain the Square Attack}

 We first outline the sketch of \texttt{ART}'s implementation of the \texttt{Square-2} attack as follows.

-In the above code, we identify two cases where it might send duplicate queries to the model. \begin{enumerate} \item The first query call is only used for checking if the current adversarial example is successful.
-This output can be reused in the next query, where the attack attempts to get the score from the model.
-This duplication makes around 50\% of the total queries unnecessary. \item The last query call determines if the new candidate adversarial example obtains a lower score.
-If it is not better, the adversarial example will not be updated; hence the same output can be reused in the next iteration's first query.
+We find that the above code will send duplicate queries to the model in two cases: \begin{enumerate}[leftmargin=*] \item The first \texttt{query} is only used for checking if the current adversarial example is already successful.
+This output can be reused in the next \texttt{query}, where the attack attempts to get the score from the model.
+This duplication makes around 50\% of the total queries unnecessary. \item The last \texttt{query} determines if the new candidate adversarial example could obtain a lower score.
+If the candidate cannot improve the attack, the adversarial example will not be updated; hence the same output can be reused in the next iteration's first query.
 This duplication is triggered less frequently than the previous one. \end{enumerate}